mx-Liu123/AgentCommander/README.md

 miaoxin.liu@u.nus.edu

+As an NUS Astrophysics PhD student, I created AgentCommander out of a deep personal need to streamline the iterative process of machine learning model development and debugging.
+My motivation stems from the belief that the exhaustive trial-and-error inherent in ML research should not be a burden for human developers.
+Instead, these repetitive, yet crucial, tasks are ideally suited for automation, freeing up human intelligence to focus on higher-level creative pursuits, systemic design, and conceptual exploration.
+AgentCommander is my answer to this, aiming to automate the tedious parts of ML iteration so researchers can dedicate their energy to innovation.

 AgentCommander is an advanced, graph-based workflow execution engine designed to orchestrate AI Agents for complex, iterative tasks.
 Built on top of the **Gemini CLI**, it empowers Machine Learning engineers and researchers to build highly customizable, infinite-loop workflows for tasks like **symbolic regression**, **hyperparameter optimization**, and **autonomous model refinement**.

 ![Control Panel](control_panel.png)